Prashantpp6/Ticket-Mangement-System/README.md

 # Ticket Management System

-This is a basic Ticket Management System built with Node.js and MongoDB.
-The system allows users to perform CRUD operations (Create, Read, Update, Delete) for managing support tickets.
-It demonstrates how to build a RESTful API using Express.js and handle database interactions with MongoDB.
+This Ticket Management System, developed with Node.js and MongoDB, allows users to handle support tickets using CRUD operations (Create, Read, Update, and Delete).
+It demonstrates how to create a RESTful API using Express.js to handle a variety of ticket jobs.
+MongoDB serves as the database for storing and retrieving ticket data, showcasing efficient database interactions.
+The system allows users to generate new tickets, inspect current ones, edit details, and delete them as needed.
+This project demonstrates how to build scalable and adaptable backend systems with modern web development technologies.

 ## Features